EamonCOBrien/Software-Design-Final-Project/README.md

 	pip install imutils
 	pip install flask

-3) In the terminal, run: python CVpaint.py
+3) In the installed directory, run: python CVpaint.py

 4) Go to http://127.0.0.1:5000/.
 You will see the website for the project.
 The website includes instructions on how to use the drawing program itself.
 Click Start on the top navigation bar to begin.